Lining Pro.com Technical Brief

 | “The pipe is flowing, so it is fine.” | A pipe can still convey flow while having significant structural deterioration or high-risk defects. |

 This is where condition scoring becomes practical.
-It helps connect what the camera sees to what the repair team should consider next.
+It helps connect what the camera sees to what the repair team should consider next, while still leaving room for project-specific review.

 Conditions That May Support Trenchless Lining